Marcosmgs/soulandsurf/README.md

 #### About Us Section

-The About Use Section will introduce the community to the user and what is the commitment of this community.
+The About Us Section will introduce the community to the user and what is the commitment of this community.

 This will welcome users and make them fell as they already belong to the community.